Postgraduate Degree Programmes at Cranfield University

 If you are a Cranfield student or graduate and would like to apply for a Start-up Visa please email: firstname.lastname@example.org

 Ideas to Innovation - i2i Programme

 i2i targets PhD communities, early career researchers and mid-managers from the private and public sector.
-In 2019, the programme runs for the 41st time since its creation at the Cambridge-MIT Institute in 2002.
-On this 4-day programme, you will develop an understanding of who can benefit from your research and how to build a successful business model.
-We will prepare you to pitch your business idea at the end of the programme and over the course of the programme you will gain confidence which will enable you to apply your knowledge and skills to create new ventures or support existing ones through being proactive and innovative.
+In 2019, the programme ran for the 41st time since its creation at the Cambridge-MIT Institute in 2002.
+During this 4-day programme, you will develop an understanding of who can benefit from your research and how to build a successful business model.
+We will prepare you to pitch your business idea at the end of the programme and over the course of the programme you will gain confidence which will enable you to apply your knowledge and skills to create new ventures or support existing ones in a proactive and innovative manner.

-The purpose of StartUp Weekends is to provide a safe-space for students, staff and researchers to test the viability of their business ideas.
+The purpose of Start-Up Weekends is to provide a safe-space for students, staff and researchers to test the viability of their business ideas.
 It is an excellent opportunity to learn about ideas from right across the campus, build interim teams and thrash out ideas so that we can help you find viable business opportunities.
-We will give you the concepts you need to understand and our experienced mentors will help you over the three days to test, develop and pitch your ideas.
+We will give you the concepts you need to understand to start a business and our experienced mentors will help you over the three days to test, develop and pitch your ideas.
 At the end of the weekend, you will be provided feedback and advice on how to take your idea to the next level.

-In February and November, you will hear from three from leading entrepreneurs who will take you through their journey and the challenges they faced whilst growing their business.
+In February and November, you will hear from leading entrepreneurs who will take you through their journey and the challenges that they faced whilst growing their business.
 These events are an excellent opportunity to network with like-minded individuals who share your interest in entrepreneurship, this is also a chance to ask real-life entrepreneurs questions about their business journey.
 Find out more.